Home » Water Quality » Water Test » How to Test Nitrates in Water (Step-By-Step)

 However, the study also emphasizes that the source of nitrate intake should be vegetables that naturally contain it and not as a result of contamination.
 So, in no way does that mean that nitrate-contaminated water is beneficial for humans and should be consumed untreated.

-Some good sources of nitrates are leafy green vegetables, such as spinach, arugula, and kale.
+One healthy source of nitrates is leafy green vegetables, such as spinach, arugula, and kale.
 Other sources include beets, beetroot juice, and celery.

 Yes, nitrate toxicity has been connected to abortions where stillbirths, low birth weights, slow weight gain, and deaths have been evidenced by teratogenicity caused by N-nitroso compounds formed from drinking contaminated water.